krishna-s-koyyalamudi/The-Hunt/docs/sprintplanning.md

 ### High /Highest

+* Design-As a user, Player can SignUp to the App.
-* As a user, Player can SignUp to the App.
+* Implement-As a user, Player can SignUp to the App.
+* Design-As a user, Player can Login to the App.
-* As a user, Player can Login to the App.
+* Implement-As a user, Player can Login to the App.
+* Design-As a user, Player can reset the password so that Player can regain access to the app.
-* As a user, Player can reset the password so that Player can regain access to the app.
+* Implement-As a user, Player can reset the password so that Player can regain access to the app.

 ### Medium
+* Design-As a Admin,He/she can access to all information including app settings.
-* As a Admin,He/she can access to all information including app settings.
+* Implement-As a Admin,He/she can access to all information including app settings.
+* Design-As a user,Player can create Teams.
-* As a user,Player can create Teams.
+* Implement-As a user,Player can create Teams.
+* Design-As a user,Player can create Quest.
-* As a user,Player can create Quest.
+* Implement-As a user,Player can create Quest.
+* Design-As a user,Player can create competition.
+* Implement-As a user,Player can create competition.
-* As a user,Player can create competition.
+* Design-As a user,Player can create competition.

 ### Low /Lowest
+* Design-As a User,player can accesss his/her profile account details page.
-* As a User,player can accesss his/her profile account details page.
+* Implement-As a User,player can accesss his/her profile account details page.

 ## Sprint 1
 ### High/Highest
+* Design-As a user,player can provide Team name that is  unique and 3-25 characters long.
-* As a user,Player can provide Team names that should be unique and 3-25 characters long.
+* Implement-As a user,player can provide Team name that is  unique and 3-25 characters long.
-* As a user,Player can provide list of emails of invited members.
-* As a user,Player can accept the team invite and become a team player or reject it.
-* As a user,after getting the invite,he/she can explicitly decline.
-* As a User,The player can accpet the invite to join the competition.
+* Design - The designer provides a starting location for the quest.
+* Implement- The designer provides a starting location for the quest.
+* Design - The designer provides a set of four unordered locations for the quest.
+* Implement - The designer provides a set of four unordered locations for the quest.
+* Design- For each location, the designer provides location coordinates (Lat, Long, default radius)
+* Implement -For each location, the designer provides location coordinates (Lat, Long, default radius)
+* Design- For each location, the designer provides 3 ordered string clues.
+(Later a clue may include a photo).
+* Implement- For each location, the designer provides 3 ordered string clues.
+(Later a clue may include a photo).

 ### Medium
-* As a user,if the Player did not accept the invite after three days of invite,assume rejection.
-* As a user,if the Player did not accept the invite after three days of invite,the invite should disappear and invite should be declined.
+* Design- User can serve as a designer of the quest they create.
+* Implement- User can serve as a designer of the quest they create.
+* Design "User can accept the team invite and become a team player or reject it." page
+* Implement "User can accept the team invite and become a team player or reject it." page
+* Design- After three days, if not accepted, assume rejection.
+* Implement- After three days, if not accepted, assume rejection.
+* Design-Whenever the user gets an invite - He/She has the option to explicitly decline.
+* Implement- Whenever the user gets an invite - He/She has the option to explicitly decline.
+* Design-The designer provides a UNIQUE Quest name among all quests
+* Implement-The designer provides a UNIQUE Quest name among all quests

 ### Low
+* Design-The Player can belong to 0 or more teams by providing unique names(3-25 characeters)
+* Implement-The Player can belong to 0 or more teams by providing unique names(3-25 characeters)

 ## Sprint 2
 ### Highest